gabrielarpino/neural_network_tutorials/tutorials/neural_network_under_20_lines.md

     objective_grad = grad(objective)
 ```

-### Step 4: Optimize
+### Step 5: Optimize

 We use an optimizing function called adam, and we minimize the objective function.
 Adam applies gradient descent with momentum.
 Short code for the optimization function can be viewed [here](../final_code/optimizers.py).

 And that is all.
 We now have a neural network able to learn nonlinear functions, with no need for back propagation.
 The advantage to the use of autograd and the adam optimizer is that they keep the code concise and easily understandeable by framing the problem as an optimization problem.

+The concise code can be found [here](../final_code/concise_optimized_neural_net.py), which outputs the total error of the network in fitting the function.

-Below are the results of running the complete [Code](../final_code/neural_net_optimized.py), the image below represents a graph of the neural network's performance in learning the approximate cosine function, where the target points are the X scatters on the plot:
+Below are the results of running the [visual and fully commented version of the code](../final_code/neural_net_optimized.py), the image below represents a graph of the neural network's performance in learning the approximate cosine function, where the target points are the X scatters on the plot:

 <img src="neural_net_optimized.gif" width="400">

+A similar writeup for the visual and fully commented version of the code can be found [here](../tutorials/optimized_neural_network_example.md).

 We can also view some of the network's weights in the 1st and 2nd hidden layer, to get a sense of the change that occurs within the network.
 Darker red means that that node has a larger outgoing weight: